zogzog/cubicweb/doc/tutorials/base/customizing-the-application.rst

   cubicweb-ctl i18ncube myblog # build/update cube's message catalogs
   # then add translation into .po file into the cube's i18n directory
-  cubicweb-ctl i18ninstance myblog # recompile instance's message catalogs cubicweb-ctl restart -D myblog # instance has to be restarted to consider new catalogs
+  cubicweb-ctl i18ninstance myblog # recompile instance's message catalogs
+  # instance has to be restarted to consider new catalogs

 You'll then be able to redefine each of them according to your needs and preferences.
 So let's see how to do such thing.